-Music/Lyrics: Allen Collins, Ronnie Van Zant|
+|Music/Lyrics||Allen Collins, Ronnie Van Zant|

-"Curtis Loew" is the story of a lonely old guitarist whom the narrator, as a young boy, would pay to play the blues.
-From 1987 through 1990, the song was a regular second set number in the Phish repertoire.
-The song disappeared, though, after 10/30/90, and was not heard again until 3/14/93 when the band dusted old “Curtis” off during the soundcheck and then played the song in the second set.
-It was played two more times and then was buried again after 8/2/93.
+The first known Phish performance of “Curtis Loew” took place on 4/29/87 at Nectar’s.
+From then through 10/30/90, "Curtis Loew" was a regular in the Phish repertoire.
+The song was then not heard from again until 3/14/93 (302 shows) when the band dusted old “Curtis” off during the soundcheck and then played during the gig.
+It was played two more times and then was again buried after 8/2/93.

-“Curtis Loew” remained one of the most frequently requested covers on tour through the hiatus and all the way up to Phish's break-up in 2004.
+“Curtis Loew” remained one of the most frequently requested covers on tour through the hiatus and all the way up to Phish's breakup in 2004.
 For many eager fans, hearing the song at an occasional soundcheck (for example, at Big Cypress in 1999) only made matters worse.
-At Fenway Park on 5/31/09, Phish rewarded many fans' patience with a breakout performance after an absence of almost sixteen years and more than 600 shows.
-Happily, the Fenway version was not a one-time bust-out, and "Curtis" has seems to have made his way back into a very light rotation – check out 8/13/10 Deer Creek, 5/29/11 Bethel Woods, 7/26/13 The Gorge, or 8/1/14 Orange Beach, AL.Phish – "The Ballad of Curtis Loew" – 8/1/14, Orange Beach, AL. Video by LazyLightning55a
+Then at Fenway Park on 5/31/09, Phish rewarded many fans' patience with a breakout performance after an absence of almost sixteen years and 625 shows.
+Happily, the Fenway version was not a one-time bust-out, and "Curtis" has eased his way back into a very light rotation – check out 8/13/10 Deer Creek, 5/29/11 Bethel Woods, 7/26/13 The Gorge, or 8/1/14 Orange Beach, AL.Phish – "The Ballad of Curtis Loew" – 8/1/14, Orange Beach, AL. Video by LazyLightning55a

 Phish.net is a non-commercial project run by Phish fans and for Phish fans under the auspices of the all-volunteer, non-profit Mockingbird Foundation.